-Women's and gender studies is an interdisciplinary field that examines the concept of gender and how it intersects with class, race and sexuality.
+Women's and Gender Studies is an interdisciplinary field that examines the concept of gender and how it intersects with class, race and sexuality.
 Taking classes from across the curriculum, students will become familiar with key issues and debates in the scholarship, as well as histories of feminism and feminist thought.

-The minor in women's and gender studies consists of 16 credits:
+The minor in Women's and Gender Studies consists of 16 credits, 8 of which must be at the 300-level or higher: